LS-2ednar/OpenFOAM_Programming/README.md

 The Cell Growth is determined prior to an the calculation of of the flowfield (using simpleFoam) followed by the custom function also the concept of a substrate is introduced and an changing value for the specific growthrate is implemented.

 ### Forth example --> not jet working
-Here the simple algorithm is modified to work with specific values which are added to the fvSolutions dictionary and calculates the value of cells and substrate after every iteration.
+Here the pimple algorithm is modified to work with specific values which are added to an "cellProperties" dictionary and calculate the value of cells and substrate after every iteration.

+TODO:
+---> Get in the testcase folder the files for N and S seem to make problems run pimpleGrow 2>&1 | tee pimpleGrow.log